 Now, let’s move on to the Display sub-menu.

-Here you can set the base shop page of your store.
-A shop page will be created and selected automatically if you have run the Setup Wizard at the start.
+Here you can set the base shop page for your store.
+A shop page will be created and selected automatically if you have run the Setup Wizard in the beginning.
 This shop page acts as a placeholder for a post type archive (more about this in another article) for products.

 If you want to use the shop base page in your product permalinks, you can click the link below to go to Permalinks Settings.